Aniseed Valley

 Copper was discovered in the upper valley in 1881, and several mines, smelters and tramways were developed in the 1880s, but closed down due to low copper prices.
 An attempt to reopen the mines in the early 20th century failed after a few years.
 There are walking tracks which allow visitors to view the ruins and mining sites.

 The Hackett carpark on Aniseed Valley Road gives access to a track, part of Te Araroa, along Hackett Creek to the Whispering Falls in the Mount Richmond Forest Park.
+Both the Hackett carpark & creek are named after surveyor Thomas Ridge Hackett (1827-1884).
+Hacket was an early colonist in Aniseed Valley and bought his first plot of land there from William Stratford I (1819-1888) in 1858.